plotly/academy/_react/2-first-app.md

   bio: Max is the creator of <a href="https://github.com/mxstbr/react-boilerplate">react-boilerplate</a>, one of the most popular react starter kits, the co-creator of <a href="https://github.com/carteb/carte-blanche">Carte Blanche</a> and he co-organises the React.js Vienna Meetup.
 He works as an Open Source Developer at <a href="http://thinkmill.com.au">Thinkmill</a>, where he takes care of <a href="http://keystonejs.com">KeystoneJS</a>.
 ---

-Lets use our knowledge to write an actual app!
+Let's use our knowledge to write an actual app!
 What we'll build is a weather application that'll display the current conditions and a 7 day forecast.

 ## Setup

-Facebook recently open sourced a neat little tool called [`create-react-app`](https://github.com/facebookincubator/create-react-app) that allows us to very easily get started with our react app!
+Facebook recently open sourced a neat little tool called [`create-react-app`](https://github.com/facebookincubator/create-react-app) that allows us to very easily get started with our React app!
 It includes all the necessary build tools and transpilation steps to just get stuff done.

 Let's install it with `npm`: